carleenaortega/group_06-1/Milestone-1.md

 ## Task 2.4: Research question & plan of action
-_With your data set and your EDA, identify at least one research question that you will attempt to answer with analyses and visualizations.
-Clearly state the research question and any natural sub-questions you need to address, and their type.
-The main research question should be either descriptive or exploratory._

 In this analysis, we seek to determine the difference in socioeconomic factors such as age, education, sex, and marital status between individuals earning less than and those earning more than $50,000 a year.